 Disabilities & Special Needs

 How can I make sure my disability or medical needs will be taken into consideration during room draw?

 We and the Office of Disability Services will work together to arrange appropriate housing accommodations for all students with documented disabilities.

 You must complete an accommodations request form and provide proper medical documentation from a qualified medical professional according to the guidelines available on the Office of Disability Services Web site.
-Forms and documentation must be received by the Disability Services Office.
+Forms and documentation must be received by the Office of Disability Services.
 The due date to have forms and documentation received and meetings finalized is February 20, 2015.
 The director of disability services will review your situation and make any necessary recommendations to the assistant director of residence life.
 Based on these recommendations and any other relevant information, the assistant director of residence life will make every effort to accommodate your disability or medical needs during the room draw process.
 Your specific housing preferences will be given priority whenever possible.
 If you already receive housing accommodations on the basis of a disability or other medical condition, you should indicate us and the disability services office of your continued need for accommodations.
 If you have any questions, please contact the Office of Disability Services directly.